 Biology seeks to describe the architecture of the living world.
 The origin, growth, reproduction, structure, function and interrelationships of living organisms are explored.
-Human stewardship of living and non-living matter is emphasized.
+Human stewardship of living and non-living matter is emphasized together with an appreciation of God's wonderful creative power.

-BIOL 200 - Human Anatomy and Physiology Every Year, Fall 3(3-0-3)
+BIOL 200 - Human Anatomy and Physiology